mikkkeldp/low-resource-image-captioning/README.md

 - **10/7/21**: Implemented Beam-search object class rescoring for both object proposals of PanopticFPN and Faster R-CNN (Lowered accuracies - Further investigation needed).
 - **13/7/21**: Implemented Beam-search language modelling rescoring using BERT.
 (Beam-width and language model influence not optimized).
 - **16/7/22**: Impletemented augmented captions through pharaphrase generation.
 Implementation details to be added.
+- **18/7/22**: Added config parameters to toggle between attention regions, language modelling rescoring, as well as object reinforcement and caption augmentation.

 The following is a list of proposed improvements on the Hard Attention model: